barbaragrosjean/Brain_like_mini_project/README.md

 This notebook comprises the evaluation of our best-performing model: a 3-convolutional-layer deep neural network followed by 2 fully-connected layers, trained on top of the ResNet50 third convolutional layer.
 The notebook needs to be run in the same folder as the model file *res_cnn_layer3.pth*.

-Overall, your execution folder should contain
+## Overall, your execution folder should contain:
 - 4 notebooks: week6.ipynb, week7.ipynb, week9.ipynb, test.ipynb
 - functions.py
 - utils.py